 Letters of Support

 Letters of support are essential to helping the panel understand how members of the community value the tradition you are involved with and how well you communicate this in public presentations.
-Please submit at least 2 current letters of support for this particular Apprenticeship application.
+Please submit at least 2 current letters of support for this particular Listing application.

 How to Prepare the Application Package

 1. Complete the Application and Disclosure forms.
 The application should include an original signature.

 2. Include the required Work Samples and Letters of Support.